vinodiNK/personal-portfolio/README.md

 # This is my portfolio Home page...

-#  This is JavaScript Page.
+#  This is JavaScript Page...

 #  This is Apps Page.